-These hutch door catches should be replaced with proper bolts and in some cases with the addition of a padlock too.
+This style of hutch door catch should be replaced with proper slide bolts and in some cases with the addition of a padlock too - more on types of locks.
 These can also be handy for preventing young children opening the hutch unsupervised.

-Another potential problem can be the mesh on the living area of the hutch - this should be securely fastened and preferably weld mesh rather than chicken wire.
+Another potential problem area can be the mesh sections of the hutch - this should be securely fastened and preferably weld mesh rather than chicken wire.
 You can attach mesh using U-shaped nails available from DIY stores.
-Mesh that has small holes (under half an inch) is best - larger diametres can allow cats (or other animals) to put their paws inside and claw at the rabbit.
+Mesh that has small holes (under half an inch) is best - larger diameters can allow cats (or other animals) to put their paws inside and claw at the rabbit.

 A Leg to Stand on